“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 “No. I’m still Tim here.
 But no one calls me Timmy.
 Please.”

 “Mom.
 I need you to stand up to Dad for me.
 He insists on flying out here and interfering in getting Joey released to go home.
-You know how he thinks the police are always right.”
+You know how he thinks that the police are always right.”

 “Oh.
 Mom.
 It’s never black and white.
 We have everything set.
 He’s gonna ruin it.”